 This post is the beginning of a series of blog posts as chapter reviews of the book Better Than Carrots or Sticks.
 See other reviews with the links below:

 The title of Better Than Carrots or Sticks: Restorative Practices for Positive Classroom Management by Domnique Smith et al stuck out to me as the school year ended.
-When I began to change my Latin classrooms to comprehension based from form based, I assumed that the creation of more interesting content that students (hopefully) comprehended better in Latin would create strong classroom management for me.
-In some moments it has, but this past year I discovered that classroom management takes a lot of work no matter what.
-This summer I’m looking to learn more.
-This book stuck out to me because I hope to base my classroom management on a couple ideas.
+When I began to change my Latin classrooms to comprehension based acquisition from form based learning, I assumed that the creation of more interesting content that students understood in Latin would create a better classroom environment.
+In some moments it has, but I discovered that classroom management requires strategic and purposeful classroom procedures.
+I plan to base my classroom management on a couple ideas.
+Links offer examples of how these ideas play out in the classroom.

 - Comprehensible material engages students which helps classroom management.

-- Student based and created input compels students which creates more comprehensible material.
+- Student based and created input is more compelling for students.

-- Classroom management procedures should support the processing of comprehensible material.
+- Classroom procedures must support processing of comprehensible material.

-- Classroom management procedures should align and use school wide policies.
+- Classroom management procedures align with school wide policies.

 With these ideas in mind, let’s take a look at Chapter 1 of Better Than Carrots or Sticks.
 The chapter begins with a quote by Frederick Douglas: “It is easier to build strong children than to repair broken men.”
-Sometimes quotes like these make us defensive as educators.
-Home life, parent discipline, society or even economics seem like they have so much more power than we do over the results some of our students see.
-But even if those things are true, we can create an environment of expectation for every student during the 44 (insert your period time here) minute period we have with them.
+Sometimes quotes like these make us defensive (consider the danger of deficit thinking) as educators.
+Home life, parent discipline, society or even economics (a macro view) seem like they have so much more power than we do over the results we observe with our students.
+But even if those things are true, we can create an environment of expectation for every student during the periods we have with them.
 Creating a consistent classroom environment is critical to everything we do and we need to treat it with the importance it deserves.

 |Rules are violated||Relationships are violated|